-I found these tips in a Financial Post article – they’re the best strategies for investing money not to get rich quick, but to enjoy long-term financial growth.
+These tips are from a Financial Post article – they’re the best strategies for investing money for long-term financial growth (not to get rich quick).

 “The key elements in wealth preservation are robust diversification, copious patience, and strong value orientation,” writes Michael Nairne in “Wealthy Need Financial Discipline, Too” in the Financial Post.
 “They’re simple [strategies for investing money] to grasp, but hard to practice.”